yellobyte/LED-Strip-Light-Organ/README.md

 ### The Power-PCB: ###

 The Arduino Nano 328P module is an ideal device for sampling the three filter outputs and generating PWM signals needed by the power stages.
-It only runs on 16MHz but this proved to be fast enough for the task.
+It only runs on 16MHz but this proved fast enough for the task.

 The code running on the Arduino Nano is available in folder [Software](https://github.com/yellobyte/LED-Strip-Light-Organ/blob/main/Software).
 The code was generated with VSCode/PlatformIO.

 The Power MOSFETs IRF540N work as High-Side Switches (in "common drain" configuration) and need a gate voltage higher than the Nano can provide in this application, thats why 12V DC-DC converters (I/O isolated -> output side floating) had to be used.
 The reason is that the source voltage of the MOSFETs approaches the +12V= supply voltage when switched on.
 To keep the MOSFETs turned on the IR2125 outputs must drive the MOSFETs gate voltage 10-12V higher than the supply voltage.

-Shunt resistors (R6/R12/R18) are used between the MOSFETs and the LED strips in order to measure the output current and utilize the current sense input of the MOSFET drivers IR2125.
+Shunt resistors (R6/R12/R18 - 0.15Ohm/2W/5%/Wire) sit between the MOSFETs and the LED strips in order to measure the output current and utilize the current sense input of the MOSFET drivers IR2125.
 When the IR2125 detects overcurrent it shuts down immediately until the next PWM impuls.
 The software in the Arduino Nano detects this condition and shuts down the affected channel for a few seconds before releasing it again.
 No harm is done at all in case you have a permanent short on the output lines, provided you properly calibrated the trigger point of course!

 The power stages by design could deliver 3-4 amperes per channel without problems.
 In practice the limiting factor probably will be the external 12V DC power supply.
 The driver MOSFETs IRF540N (Idmax > 20A) operate way from their absolute maximum ratings and only get handwarm in the enclosure (Model EXN-23361-SV from Bud Industries).